audifaxdev/lighttpd-spam-config-generator/README.md

 You may import a pre-made blacklist from https://github.com/piwik/referrer-spam-blacklist

-Then include the generated file in you lightty config.
+Then include the generated file 'lighttpd-spam-referer-blacklist.conf' in you lightty config.